 By: By Dhun Patel and Chaitra Patel

 Every waking hour of our life is spent interacting with products.
 Basic activities such as washing our hands, cooking a meal, taking a shower, or enjoying a chilled pint of beer, all part of everyday life cannot be completed without some or the other product.
-Yet, we fail to take cognisance of the impact, the design of these products has on our behaviours and our relationships with them.
+Yet, we fail to take cognizance of the impact, the design of these products has on our behaviors and our relationships with them.

 There is a lot of emphasis on the relationship between a product and its consumers, until the product’s point of sale/ purchase.
 But really, this relationship goes far beyond mere purchase and is determined by the product’s usability and its packaging.
 Product and packaging design therefore need to address an existing consumer need or problem and attempt to solve it, eventually building a long-term relationship between the product and its consumer.